alexandria-p/ContentWarning-KeepCameraAfterDeath-Steam/steam_README.md

 [list]
     [*]Install the mod on the Steam Workshop
-    [*]Ensure you have its dependencies also installed [*]If there is any trouble, try moving Content Loader and Mycelium higher up the mod loader than this mod.
+    [*]Ensure you have its dependencies also installed [*]If there is any trouble, try moving Mycelium higher up the mod loader than this mod.
     [*]Then check the "Troubleshooting" section below [/list]